olx-inc/octopush/api.md

 Octopush is basically API based, you can pretty much do everything from it, here are the commands:

-These three control the queue
+These three control the queue:
 <pre><code>
 /run
 /pause
 /resume
 </code></pre>

-This is the health check
+This is the health check:
 <pre><code>
 /health
 </code></pre>